ankushjain358/coderjony-statiq-blog/input/blogs/hosting-aspnet-core-on-amazon-linux-ec2.md

 As you can see, the above command outputs `ID_LIKE` property with `centos rhel fedora` value.
 Considering this AMI similar to **CentOS**, we can proceed further installing .NET Core on Linux CentOS distribution.

-To know more about **ID_LIKE** property.
-[You can refer this link](https://www.freedesktop.org/software/systemd/man/os-release.html#ID_LIKE=).
+To know more about **ID_LIKE** property, [please refer this link](https://www.freedesktop.org/software/systemd/man/os-release.html#ID_LIKE=).

 ### 2.2.
 Installing ASP.NET Core Runtime on CentOS
-In this step, we are following the documentation from Microsoft website to [install the .NET Runtime on CentOS](https://docs.microsoft.com/en-us/dotnet/core/install/linux-centos)
+In this step, we will be following the documentation from Microsoft website to [install the .NET Runtime on CentOS](https://docs.microsoft.com/en-us/dotnet/core/install/linux-centos).

 Before you install .NET Core Runtime, run the following commands.
 This will add the Microsoft package signing key to the list of trusted keys and add the Microsoft package repository.
 ```bash